-The Petes knocked off heavily favoured Toronto Marlies in the playoffs before sweeping Ottawa 67’s to win the OHA title.
-Cornwall Royals won the Quebec Major Junior Hockey League and Edmonton Oil Kings won the Western Canadian Hockey League title.
+The Petes knocked off the heavily favoured Toronto Marlies in the playoffs before sweeping the Ottawa 67’s to win the 1971/72 OHA title.
+The Cornwall Royals won the Quebec Major Junior Hockey League and the Edmonton Oil Kings took the Western Canadian Hockey League title.

 The Petes beat Cornwall 4-2 and Edmonton 6-4 to advance directly to the one-game championship final.
 Cornwall defeated Edmonton 5-0 in the semifinal.

-Future NHL star Richard Brodeur made 46 saves in leading Cornwall to a 2-1 win in the final at Ottawa’s Civic Centre.
+Future NHL star Richard Brodeur made 46 saves in the final, leading Cornwall to a 2-1 win at Ottawa’s Civic Centre.